Single-Member Limited Liability Company

 Capital Contributions

-In an SMLLC, the member has made or will make an initial contribution to the capital of the company as set forth in the company records.
+In a single-member LLC, the sole member has made or will make an initial contribution to the capital of the company as set forth in the company records.

-If the member determines that additional funds are needed for the working capital of the SMLLC, the member may contribute additional capital.
-Also, any and all profits and losses shall be allocated to the member.
+If the member determines that additional funds are needed for the business’s working capital, the member may contribute additional funds.
+On top of this, any and all profits and losses shall be allocated to the member.

 Taxation

-An individual owner of an SMLLC who operates a trade or business is subject to the tax on net earnings from self employment in the same manner as a sole proprietorship.
+An individual owner of a single member LLC who operates a trade or business is subject to the tax on net earnings from self employment in the same manner as a sole proprietorship.

-An SMLLC classified as a disregarded entity for income tax purposes is treated as a separate entity for purposes of employment tax and certain excise taxes.
+Note: Single member LLCs are treated as a separate entity for the purposes of employment tax, payroll taxes, and and certain excise taxes.

 Recommended Service